Electronic-Mango/philosopher-discord-bot/README.md

 Decision whether to replace messages is done based on whether this webhook is present in channel.
 No persistent data is stored on bot side.
 This way bot will know which channel to uwuify even after it's restarted.

+**This functionality is only available in servers and with relevant permissions**.

 ### Inspirational quotes